-The developer provides: a) The distribution of patients that were dual-eligible and those with low • AHRQ SES (using claims-based measure and 2016-2017 dataset) across hospitals is provided and b) measure score percentiles (bottom vs. top quartile for proportion of patients with low SES and dualeligibility).
+The developer provides: a) The distribution of patients that were dual-eligible and those with low AHRQ SES (using claims-based measure and 2016-2017 dataset) across hospitals is provided and b) measure score percentiles (bottom vs. top quartile for proportion of patients with low SES and dual-eligibility).

-- Is the data provided for the claims-only measure closely enough related to the hybrid measure to convince of a performance gap for this measure? - Does the gap in care warrant a national performance measure? ٠ - Do disparites exist that warrant consideration of stratification or adjustment for social factors? ٠
+- Is there a gap in care that warrants a national performance measure? - Do disparites exist that warrant consideration of stratification or adjustment for social factors?

-Preliminary rating for opportunity for improvement: 🗆 High  Moderate 🗆 Low Insufficient RATIONALE:
+Preliminary rating for opportunity for improvement: 🗆 High Moderate 🗆 Low Insufficient

-Committee Pre-evaluation Comments: Criteria 1: Importance to Measure and Report (including 1a, 1b, 1c) Criteria 1: Importance to Measure and Report (including 1a, 1b, 1c)
+Committee Pre-evaluation Comments: Criteria 1: Importance to Measure and Report (including 1a, 1b, 1c)